 Cedarburg Trip Guide

-Visitors to Cedarburg will enjoy both history and shopping in this lovely town teeming with carefully preserved limestone buildings.
+Visitors to Cedarburg, Wisconsin, will enjoy both history and shopping in this lovely town teeming with carefully preserved limestone buildings.
 Check out our picks for what to do, where to eat and where to stay in Cedarburg.

 Pretty as a postcard and filled with specialty shops, Cedarburg makes a great weekend destination.
 This town of 11,400 along Cedar Creek continues to thrive more than 170 years after German and Irish immigrants began arriving in this area.
 Whether you come for shopping or history-or both-you'll find plenty to fill a weekend.